 Of the most wretched and evil characters in modern literature, Atwood’s Aunt Lydia places at the top.
 She is the apologist voice and cheerleader for the Handmaid’s dystopia.
-When not presiding over the ‘Salvaging’ of women – hanging them in Harvard Square (a mass execution of women in a public place…reminiscent of the Al Qaeda soccer field executions), she’s busy explaining why the women’s oppression isn’t really oppression at all, but a freedom from male oppression.
+When not presiding over the “salvaging” of women—hanging them in Harvard Square (a mass execution of women in a public place . . . reminiscent of the Taliban’s soccer stadium executions), she’s busy explaining why the women’s oppression isn’t really oppression at all, but a freedom from male oppression.
 She argues that the new mores and constricting dress are, in fact, a form of freedom:

 “Now we walk along the same street, in red pairs, and no man shouts obscenities at us, speaks to us, touches us.
 No one whistles.

 In response to the rapes and sexual assaults that occurred in Europe over the New Year’s celebrations and at other times, politicians, many of whom are female and self-described feminists suggested that women, the prospective and actual victims of rape, need to modify their behavior to avoid the rape.
-These suggested behavior modifications range from walking at arms length from migrants, to walking in pairs (similar to the Handmaids who were always to walk in twos), and to avoiding provocative dress.
-Most recently a Paris newspaper reported that there are areas of East Paris where women fear to walk alone for fear of being harassed and treated like prostitutes by men.
+These suggested behavior modifications range from walking at arm’s length from migrants, to walking in pairs (similar to the Handmaids who were always to walk in twos), and to avoiding provocative dress.
+Most recently a Paris newspaper reported on areas of East Paris where women won’t walk alone for fear of being harassed and treated like prostitutes by men.
 One of the women interviewed states:

 There are insults, incessant remarks.
 The atmosphere is agonizing, to the point of having to modify our movements and our clothes.
 Some even gave up going out.